Evolving the ForestJune 19-21 2019

 “Trees are sanctuaries.
 Whoever knows how to speak to them, whoever knows how to listen to them, can learn the truth.
 They do not preach learning and precepts, they preach, undeterred by particulars, the ancient law of life.” — Herman Hesse

-They are the stuff of myth and fairy tale and fear and power.
+They are the stuff of myth and fairy tale, fear and desire.
 We revere them for their age and beauty.
-We use them, climb them, , carve them, preserve them.
+We climb them, nurture them, carve them as memorials of lost loves, preserve them.
 We plant them.
-We grow them to build houses and make furniture.
-We bring them into our houses in celebration of festivals whose historic roots we have long forgotten, Poets write about them as they have done for centuries.
-For many, they are home.
+We cut them down to build houses and make toothpicks.
+We bring them into our houses in celebration of festivals whose historic roots we have long forgotten, or simply lost touch with.
+We build houses in them, bringing wings to our flights of fancy.
+Poets, artists and the weavers of stories continue to find inspiration in them, as they have for millennia.

 Trees are perhaps the most ubiquitous objects in our lives.
-Despite the fact that some countries – like our own – are largely denuded of ancient forest, we still feel a powerful tug of something primitive as we look on a vast oak or a towering fir.
-We love the roll call of names even if many could not identify or perhaps have never seen their namesake.
+Despite the fact that some countries – like our own – are largely denuded of ancient forest, we still feel a powerful tug of something primitive, ghostly even, as we look on a vast oak or a towering ash.

-This three-day symposium draws together a wide variety of voices to explore a heritage of woodland and forest and look to their future.
-In celebration of the Forestry Commission’s centenary it looks back at the last 100 years and looks forward to the next.
-We draw on the wisdom of foresters, environmental managers, policy-makers, scientists and other experts; we hear the voices of artists, designers, writers, philosophers and others who wander and wonder in our varied British forests; and we learn from others around the world about their own cultural connections to trees, and the wood that produces some of the world’s most beautiful objects.
+Evolving the Forest is a three-day symposium drawing together a wide variety of voices to explore our wondrous heritage of woodland and forest.
+It marks 100 years of modern forestry in the UK and looks forward to the next hundred, incorporating the annual conference of the Royal Forestry Society.
+We hear the voices of foresters, environmental managers, policy-makers, scientists and other experts; we listen to artists and architects, writers, philosophers and others who wander and wonder in our varied British forests; and we learn from others around the world about their own cultural connections to trees, and the wood that produces some of the world’s most useful and most beautiful objects.

-Opening speaker: Prof. Kathy Willis, Principal St Edmund Hall, Univ. of Oxford and until recently Director of Science at Royal Botanical Gardens, Kew)
+The NDG James Memorial Lecture (Thursday): Prof. Kathy Willis CBE, Principal St Edmund Hall, Univ. of Oxford and until recently Director of Science at Royal Botanical Gardens, Kew) more info…

 Featured Guests at opening night Gala